Immigrant investor programs: United States

 The EB-5 visa program is administered by the U.S. Citizenship and Immigration Services (USCIS).
 Successful applicants and their family can apply for a green card.

 The EB-5 visa program, which is also called as the Golden Visa program, requires applicants to invest between US$900,000 and US$1.8 million, depending on the location of the project, and requires at least 10 jobs to be either created or preserved.
+Created in 1990, the program was intended to boost the U.S. economy with the help of foreign investors and overall job growth.

 There is an annual cap of 10,000 applications under the EB-5 program.
 The program is designed to encourage foreign investment in infrastructure projects, particularly in Targeted Employment Areas (TEA) with high unemployment.
 Funds are channeled through businesses known as regional centers, now designated only by the U.S. Department of Homeland Security.
 An example of a project is a US$200 million development by the Pennsylvania Turnpike Commission.

 In March 2022, the EB-5 program was overhauled with the passage of new legislation called the EB-5 Reform and Integrity Act (RIA).
 Positive changes were introduced by RIA to enhance the appeal of the program.
-RIA allows concurrent filing which permits investors to live and work in the USA wile waiting for the adjudication of their EB-5 applications.
+RIA allows concurrent filing which permits investors to live and work in the USA while waiting for the adjudication of their EB-5 applications.